Buy Now →

 Demerara sugar, for sprinkling

-Add eggs, coffee extract, and vanilla extract to the flour-butter mixture, followed by chocolate chips.
-Knead by hand until a soft dough forms.
+Add the chocolate chips.
+With your hands, knead until a soft dough forms.

-Sprinkle the tops of each log with Demerara sugar.
+Sprinkle generously with Demerara sugar.

-Transfer biscotti to a wire rack and cool completely prior to serving.
+Transfer to a wire rack to cool.

 Find it online: https://bastecutfold.com/espresso-chocolate-chip-biscotti/